CouchCMS/Documentation/src/contents/concepts/on-page-editing.md

 You can [**download the ported version**](https://www.couchcms.com/docs/code/miniport.zip) and take it for a spin to see for yourself how everything works.

-For this particular tutorial, I'll take you step-by-step through the process of adding onpage editing to only the first section of the template.<br/>
+For this particular tutorial, I'll take you step-by-step through the process of adding onpage editing to only the first section of the template.
 Following is the section we'll be working with.

 ![](../../assets/img/contents/on-page-editing-2.png)